 Some sumptuously tasty, some just pure photogenic.
-These are 20 Korean famous food brands that reached Singapore, most brought in by a franchise model.
+These are some 20 over Korean famous food brands that reached Singapore, most brought in by a franchise model.

 My friend had a rude shock when he learnt that 4 Fingers is not a Korean brand “WHAT?!”, and interesting to note that most of the Korean Bingsu shop in Singapore are operated by Koreans who stay and work here, or local (not so much of a franchise model).

 24 Popular Korean Restaurants & Cafes That Arrived In Singapore.
 The Year Of K-Food

 313 Somerset #B3-02 (next to Chir Chir) 313 Orchard Rd Singapore 238895 (Somerset MRT)

 Tel: +65 6509 5808

 Opening Hours: 11am – 10pm (last order 9:30pm), 11am – 11pm (last order 10:30pm)